errwr/EldenRingFpsUnlockAndMore/README.md

    - Ultrawide resolution support
    - Remove vignette
    - Increase animation distance
-- Thanks for techiew's codes for making these features possible
 - Currently all 3 features are working with Elden Ring v1.09 in my environment